 • Distribute printed materials, radio, television, digital, and earned media.

-• Gather Data - The Vermont Governor’s Highway Safety Program(GHSP) annually conducts a driver attitude telephone survey.
+• Gather Data - The Vermont State Highway Safety Office Behavioral Safety Unit (SHSO-BSU) annually conducts a driver attitude telephone survey.
 This survey is conducted to acquire data on the attitudes of drivers on various subjects including: enforcement of the laws, seat belt use, texting and driving, child car seat use, speed, aggressive driving and general personal driving behavior.

 Drowsy Driving Facts: (Data from the NSF and NHTSA)